ogasege/aws-build-games-challenge-jotto/jotto-game/RETRO_JOURNEY.md

 - Setting up CSS files
 - Implementing the game logic

-The AI created a well-organized project structure:
+The project was organized with a clean, maintainable structure:

 ```
 jotto-game/